stanleyG123/FileUploadAPI/README.md

 #Known issues:
 - Swagger is not setting content-type correctly for multipart form submissions ( will fix next release)
 - Add some unhappy path unit tests
-- Spring exception interceptor to map correct HTTP codes to varios error exceptions
+- Spring exception interceptor to map correct HTTP codes to various error exceptions
 - Add other functionality such as " delete file" , "replace file"," replace file metadata"